-- Face to face events and programs provide additional support for students.
+• Face to face events and programs provide additional support for students.
 This includes home or school visits to students; camps, excursions/incursions, workshops; practical laboratory sessions; mini schools and school experience weeks.
-In addition, Itinerant Teachers regularly visit School of the Air students and at times, year 8-12 geographically remote and isolated students. - The College psychologist supports identified students by evaluating, identifying student's social, emotional and cognitive strengths and weaknesses.
-Psychological assessments to assist in planning the learning program are provided where required. - The Social Worker and two Youth Workers support individual case management of identified students by engaging school and community services, brokering flexible learning programs and developing stronger and broader community links. - The Speech Pathologist works with our Learning Intervention Team to identify specific learning needs and advise of appropriate strategies to support learning. - The two Aboriginal Community Education Officers (ACEO) provides advocacy and support for identified Aboriginal students.
-They organise ATSI tutors, promotes career development and build connections with community and partnership organisations.
+In addition, Itinerant Teachers regularly visit School of the Air students and at times, year 8-12 geographically remote and isolated students.

+- The Social Worker and Youth Workers support individual case management of identified students by engaging school and community services, brokering flexible learning programs and developing stronger and broader community links. - The Aboriginal Community Education Officers (ACEO) provide advocacy and support for identified Aboriginal students.
+They organise ATSI tutors, promote career development and build connections with community and partnership organisations.
 ATSI Tutors are offered to eligible College based Indigenous students to assist with time management, work organisation, revision or clarification of work.
 They work closely with our Aboriginal Education Team to develop One Plans and support improvement in learning outcomes.